Grace to you and Happy Feast of the Pentecost!

 The great geometrician did not see any difficulty in doing this.
-He started by trying various schemes of balancing, experimenting with different postures and exploring all possible combinations of angles, which, under normal circumstances, should give 90 degrees; therefore, make the dead body stand erect.
-He compassed, for example 45/45, 50/40, 89/1, 70/20, but it was all a failure.
+He started by trying various balancing schemes, experimenting with different postures, and exploring all possible combinations of angles.
+Under normal circumstances, these should give 90 degrees; therefore, make the dead body stand erect.
+He compassed, for example, 45/45, 50/40, 89/1, 70/20, but it was all a failure.
 He tried again and again, all to no avail.
 At last, he threw in the towel with the exclamation: "I do not know what is wrong with this figure; there seems to be something missing on the inside."

-The acknowledgement of this geometrician and his submission of his limitations are didactic.
+The acknowledgment of this geometrician and his submission of his limitations are didactic.
 Imagine a human being without a soul—that spiritual principle, which is the subject of our consciousness and freedom.
-This would be unthinkable, because, without the soul, all we see is a dead body.
-Hence, even one of the greatest mathematicians of ancient time couldn't make "life" in the dead body.
+It would be unthinkable, because, without the soul, all we see is a dead body.
+Hence, even one of the greatest mathematicians of ancient times couldn't make "life" in the dead body.
 The dead can't stand on their own.
-Only those alive could stand, walk, choose and act.
-In fact, we can become the best we are called to be on earth and as the Palmist says, "praise God" because we are alive to do so.
+Only those alive could stand, walk, choose, and act.
+We can become the best we are called to be on earth, and as the Psalmist says, "praise God" because we are alive to do so.

-When the French spiritual writer, Dom Jean-Baptiste Chautard (1858-1935), wrote his classic, The Soul of the Apostolate, he was inviting us to take seriously the Interior Life, the life of the Spirit.
+The French spiritual writer, Dom Jean-Baptiste Chautard (1858-1935), wrote his classic, The Soul of the Apostolate.
+In it, he invites us to take the Interior Life, the life of the Spirit seriously.
 He was equally alluding to the presence of the Spirit of Christ, the Holy Spirit, in the Church.
-The Holy Spirit is the "soul of the apostolate" for good reasons, since, through the grace of our Lord Jesus and the providence of the Father, we are granted the continuing presence of Christ, the head of the Church, through the Holy Spirit.
+The Holy Spirit is the "soul of the apostolate" for good reasons.
+Through the Holy Spirit, Christ, with God the Father, continues to abide in the Church.
 One can't imagine a church not being led by the Holy Spirit.

-At Pentecost, a withdrawn, insecure and shy apostolic community, locked up in the upper room (Acts 1:13ff), stands out in eloquence, speaking in tongues, and testifying about the wonders of the Risen Lord.
+At Pentecost, a withdrawn, insecure, and shy apostolic community, locked up in the upper room (Acts 1:13ff), stood out in eloquence.
+They spoke in tongues and testified boldly about the wonders of the Risen Lord.
 They became evangelizers (Acts 2ff).
 The Holy Spirit makes the Church a bold vanguard of the truth, and believers, audacious emissaries of the Good News.

-At Pentecost, miracles, healing and deliverance are wrought.
-In the same way, the Holy Spirit goes on doing signs and wonders for those who welcome Him in their lives.
-“Taste and see that the Lord is good."
+At Pentecost, there were miracles, healing, and deliverance.
+In the same way, the Holy Spirit goes on to do signs and wonders for those who welcome Him.
+"Taste and see that the Lord is good."

 At Pentecost, the fire of love is kindled (Acts 2:3).
-The Holy Spirit shatters the shackles of hatred, exploitation and unholy relationships and promotes a true relationship of love among people.
+The Holy Spirit shatters the shackles of hatred, exploitation, and unholy relationships.
+It promotes genuine love among people.
 Pure love for God and one another is by the Holy Spirit.